thomasnapier/unsupervised-soundscape-segmentation/README.md

 Use this notebook when you want to:

 - view the manuscript-style tables and figures;
-- inspect the supplied Round 2 result files;
+- inspect the supplied result files;
 - avoid rerunning the full clustering grid search;
 - avoid creating new output folders;
 - avoid overwriting repository files.